shreyas-a-s/oneclick-website-deployer/README.md

 # One Click Website Deployer
 Bash script to install and setup a basic working tripal website.

+>**IMPORTANT NOTICE:** Currently the deployer only supports Debian 11 and it's derivatives like Ubuntu 18.04.
+We are planning to support their newer versions and other linux distributions.
+But currently, it's advisable to use any of the derivatives of Debian 11 as the base for running our deployer.

 # Features of the script
 - Installs in sub directory in /var/www/html directory.
 This makes it easier to develop and manage different versions of the website.
 - Installs stable version 7 of drupal.